ChalmersLibrary/Chillin/README.md

 2. Delete all files in the repository except the .git folder.
 3. Download Umbraco 6.1.6 and unzip it into the repository folder. https://our.umbraco.org/contribute/releases/616/
 4. Rename the unzipped folder to "Chalmers.ILL".
-5. Download the ChillinFoundation Umbraco package https://chalmersuniversity.box.com/s/c37ekyaqjqa6ryayezuxvih9jeermi7x
+5. Download the Chillin Initial Configuration Umbraco package https://chalmersuniversity.box.com/s/56qoexjn0uymqpexufyl2sxx6nwst8hc
 6. Setup Umbraco, for example by using Microsoft WebMatrix's "Open as a Web Site" capabilities.
 7. Install the ChillinFoundation Umbraco package into Umbraco.
 8. Create a member and assign the proper roles.